reach-sh/reach-lang/docs/src/quickstart/index.md

 ```

 :::note
 When the installation is finished, a terminal called `Ubuntu` should open on your screen.
-It will request that you setup a user and password.
+It will request that you set up a user and password.
 Make sure you don't skip this step.
 :::

 ## {#qs-installing-docker} Installing Docker: